|

 After a four-week trial, the court agreed that Swenson had abused Denevi’s trust and that his corporation did not protect him from liability.
 Denevi was awarded $10 million.

 A professional pilot was flying his helicopter over rough terrain when the turbine engine stopped and the helicopter crashed.
-The pilot survived the crash but seriously injured his back.
-The facility that had last overhauled the engine claimed that the pilot had caused the crash by failing to check the oil level in the engine before taking off—and also that he did not follow appropriate emergency procedures when the engine seized up.
+The pilot survived the crash but injured his back.
+The facility that had last overhauled the engine claimed that it was the pilot who caused the crash by failing to check the oil level in the engine before taking off—it also claimed that the pilot did not follow appropriate emergency procedures when the engine seized up.

 The jury determined that the engine overhauler was fully responsible and awarded the pilot $2.9 million.